ASGRC Student Government

 - To be officially recognized as an Ex-officio member of the ASGRC senate after the initial selection process, students must request an application.
 Applications must be returned to the ASGRC Vice President in order to be added as an item in the agenda of the upcoming senate meeting.
 The applicant will then become a Ex-officio.

 - An Ex-officio Senate member is a non-voting member of the ASGRC Senate.
-The powers of the ASGRC Ex-officio Senate members shall be to review general policy concerning activities of the ASGRC; to make recommendations to the ASGRC
+The powers of the ASGRC Ex-officio Senate members shall be to review general procedures concerning activities of the ASGRC; to make recommendations to the ASGRC

 - President and Vice President; to review constitutional amendments and by-laws for this association and to review expenditures of ASGRC funds.